alicestrt/fst-viz-tool/readme.md

 python import-data.py ./data/dataset_selection.json sexuality
 ```

-this will automatically output the new sub-dataset to the `./data/` folder, using the `topic` argument to save the file. with the example above, the file will be saved as `dataset_sexuality.json`.
+this will automatically output the new sub-dataset to the `./data/` folder, using the `topic` argument to save the file. with the example above, the file will be saved as `dataset_sexuality.json`. do this for every topic available.

 ## setup